syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-chooser.md

 ## Diacritics searching in column chooser

 By default, the grid ignores diacritic characters when performing a search in the column chooser.
 However, in some cases, you may want to include diacritic characters in the search.
-To enable this behavior, you can set the [columnchoosersettings.ignoreAccent](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridColumnChooserSettings.html#Syncfusion_EJ2_Grids_GridColumnChooserSettings_IgnoreAccent) property to **true**.
+To enable this behavior, you can set the [Columnchoosersettings.IgnoreAccent](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridColumnChooserSettings.html#Syncfusion_EJ2_Grids_GridColumnChooserSettings_IgnoreAccent) property to **true**.

-Here is an example that demonstrates the usage of the `ignoreAccent` property to include diacritic characters for searching in the column chooser:
+Here is an example that demonstrates the usage of the `IgnoreAccent` property to include diacritic characters for searching in the column chooser:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}